pranavchavda/diu/content/_index/contact.md

 background = "secondary"
 form_name = "defaultContact"

-title = "Get in Touch"
-subtitle  = "*not working on demo page*"
+title = "Get in Touch.
+Fill the For" subtitle  = "*not working on demo page*"
 #title_align = "left" # Default is center, can be left, right or center